davidstutz/daml-shape-completion/README.md

 * [PyMCubes](https://github.com/davidstutz/PyMCubes) (**make sure to use the `voxel_center` branch**).

 For installing PyMCubes, follow the instructions [here](https://github.com/davidstutz/PyMCubes);
-NumPy and h5py can be installed using `pip`.
+NumPy and h5py can be installed using `pip` and might themselves have dependencies.

 We also include an implementation of the method by Engelmann et al. [1].